Psychological pricing: In financial markets

-Psychological pricing in public policy
+In public policy

 Research has also found psychological pricing relevant to the study of politics and public policy.
 For instance, a study of Danish municipal income taxes found evidence of "odd taxation" as tax rates with a nine-ending were found to be over-represented compared to other ending digits.
-Further, it was found that citizens’ evaluations of public-school districts in a Danish population changed noticeably based on the leftmost digit.
+Further, it was found that citizens' evaluations of public-school districts in a Danish population changed noticeably based on the leftmost digit.
 In particular, the researchers looked at minuscule changes in average grades that shifted the leftmost digit.
 Once this value changed, citizens responded more drastically and as such their stance in terms of public policy on the issue changed.

 MacKillop et al. (2014) looked at how the left-digit effect affects the relationship between price hikes and smoking cessation.
 There was a very clearly demonstrated inverse relationship between the price of cigarettes and individual's motivation to smoke.
 Researchers found that price hikes that impacted the leftmost digit in the price (i.e. $4.99 vs. $5.00) were particularly effective in causing change among adult smokers.
 These findings can be utilized by public policy researchers and legislators to implement more effective cigarette tax policies.